bluesky66-dev/kibana/packages/kbn-i18n/README.md

 we are going to translate the title of `/management/sections/objects/_objects.html` file, we should use message path like this: `'management.objects.objectsTitle'`.

-Each HyperSec Kibana plugin has a separate folder with translation files located at
+Each Kibana plugin has a separate folder with translation files located at
 ```
 {path/to/plugin}/translations/{locale}.json
 ```